WikiLogic/Neo4JProcedures/README.md

  Download binary from https://github.com/WikiLogic/Neo4JProcedures/releases

  Add to ...Documents\Neo4j\default.graphdb\plugins  Note: Windows has two plugin folders.
 Do NOT use the plugin folder at the installation directory.
+Create the folder if necessary.

  Restart Neo4